20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 \end{align}
 $$

-Part of the reason why I'm spelling this out so explicitly is because this notation is thrown around a lot, so hopefully you can come back to this in the future
+Part of the reason why I'm spelling this out so explicitly is because all this notation is used to mean the same thing, so hopefully you can come back to this in the future

 #### Affine parameterisation

 Like with lightlike geodesics, we can construct 'an' affine parameterisation by setting $\lambda = t$ at the moment of construction, after which the two parameters diverge.
-This however is very uncommon, and is only mentioned for completenes.
+This however is very uncommon, and is only mentioned for completeness.
 When you do this, the parameterisation has no physical interpretation

 We can also construct an affine time parameterisation by setting $\lambda = \tau$, where $d\tau = ds^2 = -1$ (which is true in any proper time parameterisation).
 One very neat fact of proper time is that it *is* a general affine parameterisation, and so if we use a proper time parameterised geodesic and plug it through the geodesic equation specialised for the affine parameter (which is the one we use), this is perfectly valid

 ## Calculating a lorentz boost

-We now know how to make an observer with a (timelike) velocity in minkowski, by constructing it from a 3-velocity parameterised by coordinate time.
-To be very explicit, given a velocity in cartesian coordinates $d^i = (dx, dy, dz)$, where $|d| < 1$
+We now know how to make an observer with a (timelike) 4-velocity in minkowski, by constructing it from a 3-velocity.
+To be very explicit, given a velocity in cartesian coordinates $d^i = (dx, dy, dz)$, where $\mid d\mid < 1$

 $$
 \frac{dx^\mu}{d\tau} = v_{local} = \frac{1}{\sqrt{1 - |d|^2}} (1, d^0, d^1, d^2)
 $$

-Then convert $v_{local}$ to $v$ by transforming it with the tetrad, as $v^\mu = e_i^\mu v^i_{local}$
+We then want to convert $v_{local}$ to $v$ by transforming it with the tetrad, as $v^\mu = e_i^\mu v^i_{local}$, to get our new observer velocity in our curved spacetime

 If we have an initial 4-velocity $u^\mu = e_0^\mu$ of our tetrad, and we want to boost the tetrad to represent an observer with a 4-velocity $v$, the formula for the lorentz boost is this[^form]: